-Published Mar 2, 2026 4 Min Read
+Published Jun 11, 2026 4 Min Read

-Two customers add the same product to their basket, yet their motivations differ.
+Two customers add the same product to their baskets, yet their motivations differ.
 One is price-conscious and may respond to a limited-time discount, while the other values premium features and a fast, seamless checkout experience.

 The same product, but entirely different reasons for purchase.
 This is exactly why generic marketing often fails.
 The solution lies in effective market segmentation.

-This guide moves segmentation beyond theory—explaining the five primary types—and demonstrates how to apply it as a practical strategy.
+This guide moves segmentation beyond theory - explaining the five primary types - and demonstrates how to apply it as a practical strategy.
 It includes a quick-start framework and real-life examples that businesses in India can implement immediately to engage the right customers more effectively.

 What is market segmentation?